Zuzanaczm/Digital_electronics_2/Labs/05-segment/readme.md

-# Lab5 : Zuzana Czmelová
+# Lab 5 : Zuzana Czmelová

 Link to your `Digital-electronics-2` GitHub repository: